 Health Chatter: Why kindness matters for your mental health

-It has been proven that living a kinder life is more likely to lead to a happier life.
+It has been shown that living a kinder life is more likely to lead to a happier life.
 Doing something kind for someone else is linked to the release of hormones such as serotonin, oxytocin, and endorphins which can promote feelings of relaxation, love, and even reduce pain.
-So, practicing an act of kindness could not only makes someone else’s day, but it could make you feel great too.
+So, practicing an act of kindness could not only make someone else’s day, but it could give your own wellbeing a boost too.

 Being kind to others